Obama says still weighing decision on arming Ukraine forces

 "It is true that if, in fact, diplomacy fails, what I've asked my team to do is to look at all options," Obama said.
 "But I have not made a decision about that yet."

-Despite prompting by a German reporter, the U.S. president pointedly declined to lay down a 'red line' that, should Putin cross it, would prompt him to authorize weapons for Ukraine.
+Despite prompting by a German reporter, the U.S. president pointedly declined to lay down a 'red line' that, should Putin cross it, would prompt him to authorise weapons for Ukraine.

 In the face of a new offensive by separatists in eastern Ukraine, some of Obama's top advisors, as well as hawkish U.S. lawmakers, are pressing him to do more to help the Ukrainian government defend itself.